Time off policies contain the detailed rules of the types of time off employees are able to use - e.g. 25 vacation days a year, accrued monthly.

 Overview of the policy without the need to edit this policy.

 Sort the list of policies clicking the column header.

 Add/remove columns using the column picker icon which is found just below the search policy field.

 See the list of employees assigned to each policy in a gallery view.

-Click the action menu and select the action you wish to perform
+- Click the Actions menu and select the action you wish to perform:

-For policies that already have employees assigned to them, the user will not be able to delete the policy as long as he does not un-assign all employees and will be prompted with this message.
+- Delete: This will delete the policy as long as no employees are assigned to the policy.
+When clicked, it will prompt the user to confirm the deletion.
+Note: For policies that already have employees assigned to them, the user will not be able to delete the policy as long as they do not unassign all employees and will be prompted with this message.